3Emme/to-do2020/README.md

 ## Specifications

-[X] Program will utilize a notebook constructor as parent object_
+[X] Program will utilize a notebook constructor as parent object

-[X] Program will utilize a task constructor as child objects of notebook constructor_
+[X] Program will utilize a task constructor as child objects of notebook constructor

-[X] Program will utilize unique Id's on child objects_
+[X] Program will utilize unique Id's on child objects

 [X] User will be able to search for a task using Id.

+[X] User will be able to update a task

-* _User will be able to mark a task as complete_
+[] User will be able to mark a task as complete

-[X] User will be able to delete a task once complete_
+[X] User will be able to delete a task once complete

 ## Setup/Installation Requirements